For Debian/Ubuntu

 Setting up your Flask environment

 To get started with file uploads in Flask, we'll set up a basic Flask application with the necessary dependencies.
-Install Flask and Flask-WTF using pip:
+First, install the system dependencies for python-magic:

 from flask import Flask